-You will need to be sure to pre-register with Mississippi Valley Surgery Center prior to the day of your procedure.
+You will need to be sure to register with Mississippi Valley Surgery Center prior to the day of your procedure.
 Registering prior to your procedure prepares our staff for your arrival on surgery day.
 Please register as soon as your surgery is scheduled.
-During this registration period you will talk to our registration personnel who will gather your demographic and insurance information.
-You will also talk with a nurse who will review your medical history and any medications you are taking so we can prepare for your visit.
-The Center is a separate entity from your physicians’ office and we need to verify all information we are given on your behalf.
+Click here for more information on how to register.

 The day before your procedure, please be aware of the following:

-- A representative from Mississippi Valley Surgery Center will call you the business day before your procedure between 1:30-3:30 pm to inform you of the arrival time and instructions for your procedure.
-If you are unavailable to take the call, the representative will leave a message with all information included.
+- A nurse from Mississippi Valley Surgery Center will call you the business day before your procedure between 1:30-3:30 pm to inform you of the arrival time and instructions for your procedure.
+If you are unavailable to take the call, the nurse will leave a message with all information included.

 - Drink plenty of fluids up until midnight to make sure you are hydrated.